The Water Recreation Program Staff work to reduce the risk of

 2014 Pool Conference

-The Whatcom County Health Department will be hosting the 11th Annual Pool Conference on April 16, 2013 at
+The Whatcom County Health Department hosted it's 11th Annual Pool Conference on April 16, 2014.

 Frequently Asked Questions